thoughtspot/thoughtspot.github.io/_includes/content/admin-portal/customize-help.md

 ![The help dropdown menu]({{ site.baseurl }}/images/gettingstarted-help-menu.png "The help dropdown menu")

-If a user clicks on the **help** link, the customizable help menu opens:
+If a user clicks on the **Help** link, the customizable help menu opens:

 ![The customizable help menu]({{ site.baseurl }}/images/gettingstarted-helpbox.png "The customizable help menu")